solkim-83/tp/docs/UserGuide.md

 * Sorts through all contacts in Athena and lists them according to the user-requested order.
 * Index definitions:
-1. By lexicographical order of their names
+1. By alphabetical order of their names.
-2. By lexicographical order of their address
+2. By alphabetical order of their address.
-3. By lexicographical order of their email
+3. By alphabetical order of their email.

 Example:
-* `psort -c 2` would sort all contacts by their address in lexicographical order.
+* `psort -c 2` would sort all contacts by their address in alphabetical order.

 ---